helxplatform/devops/README.md

 The ConfigMap is used to add more users on the Rstudio server.
 The format for defining the users is "username <uid> <gid>", seperated by tabs.
 Whenever a new user is added to the server.
 Change the PVC name to pvc-for-rstudio-<number> and re-deploy the application using the command shown in the beginning.
 The python script inside the container will add users as per the uid and gid mentioned and creates a home directory on the Rstudio server.
 The Persistent Volume is used to persist the data stored by users.
 The PV still persists even when the Deployment, Service and ConfigMaps are deleted.
 Whenever any configuration is made to the Rstudio deployment, we can use the same PVC and PV to re-deploy the application.

 Note: When a PVC is deleted.
 The claim for the PV is lost and the data on it is erased to make it available for re-claim.
 The Persistent Volume Claim is used to bind the Rstudio app to the persistent disk created before.

-## TBD
 ### Rstudio Deployment.
 1) Configure the filebeat to resolve the DNS for logstash instead of manually adding the logstash IP Address which is exposed using a LoadBlancer type Service.
 2) Securing Communication between filebeat and Logstash using SSL.